Waitara: A Second Reading

 It is for honouring!

-A land grab in 2017 is not a matter of soldiers and guns with Majors and Generals, and Colonial Native Ministers riding on white horses.
+A land grab in the 21st century is not a matter of soldiers and guns with Majors and Generals, and Colonial Native Ministers riding on white horses.
 It is not so obviously a matter of surveyors, or pegs and property maps.

 Instead, a modern land grab is more a matter of lawyers, politicians, policy advisers and public submissions.
 The instruments of extraction here are legislation, reports from Parliamentary Select Committees, press releases, public relations and social media.